Lemmmy/torrent-packer/README.md

 - `--trackers, -t`: Specify which trackers to use (space-separated list)
   - If not specified, uses all trackers with `default: true` in `trackers.json`
   - Example: `--trackers red ab jps`
-- `--no-move`: Don't move input files to output directory after processing
+- `--dont-move`: Don't move input files to output directory after processing
   - By default, input files are moved to output after successful processing
   - Use this flag to keep input files in place